fimion/alex-party/posts/2022-11-14-thoughts-on-testing.md

 #﻿# Consumer Interface Tests

 ﻿A Consumer is anyone who will be using your product as potentially a developer, or maybe an application, that is outside of the people developing it.
 A good example of this would be a public REST or GraphQL API that is used by outside developers. (maybe if you are a back-end developer, the consumer is your front-end team!)
+It can also be someone who is using your published library.
+This is still in a way a technical interface test.
+This is where you get more integration tests as well as unit tests depending on the situation.
+If you say your REST API will return a JSON object, gosh darn, make sure it does!

+#﻿# User Interface Tests

+User tests are often thought of as being only E2E tests, but I disagree.
+A User test is testing how a user (generally non technical, but sometimes not depending on what you make) will interact with a thing.
+E2E tests are very helpful here. but also, if you can atomically do unit tests on an interface, do it! same for integration tests. if you click a button and you want to make sure it displays data from an API, maybe you don't need the full app to check that functionality. that can be an integration test!
+User tests are a touch more fluid in my mind than most people make them out to be.

+#﻿# That's enough

+H﻿opefully this might help you think about how you approach your tests and maybe next time you don't know how to write a test for a thing, you'll ask yourself "Who am I writing this test for?"